 Volunteering is a great way to make a difference in your community, discover a new interest, explore a possible career, network with new mentors, make friends and have fun.
 And social responsibility is an important part of your high school resume, even if your school doesn’t require high school community service.

 There are lots of teen community service opportunities that are engaging.
 Start with service clubs at your high school, in your community or at religious organizations (you don’t always have to be a member to participate in outreach programs).
 Brainstorm with parents, friends, teachers and neighbors.
-Or, find something on our list.
+Or, find a high school summer program in our listings that includes a volunteer or community service component.
 The important thing is to take the first step.

 And once you find a cause you care about, think about how to delve into it more deeply, rather than flitting from charity to charity.
 You’ll enjoy it more, and both future employers and colleges will appreciate that you are committed to something you care about.